7 Types of Landing Pages that Convert Website Visitors into Customers

 Creating high converting landing pages doesn’t have to be expensive.
 You can create the 7 types of landing pages listed above by using a WordPress plugin called Thrive Architect.

 Thrive Architect comes with 184 beautifully designed and conversion optimized landing page templates.
 These templates allow you to instantly publish opt-in pages, sales pages, webinar pages, and more.
 These templates are also completely customizable.
 This means you can change the colors, fonts, placement of the elements, and so much more to fit your brand.

 Thrive architect also has conversion elements built right in.
 This one plugin can replace dozens of WordPress plugins.
-You can create customizable buttons, testimonials, countdown timers, lead generation forms to integrate with your email marketing automation platform, and so much more.
+Thrive Architect allows you to create customizable buttons, testimonials, countdown timers, lead generation forms, and so much more.
+Thrive Architect’s lead generation forms integrate with some of the most popular email marketing automation tools (including ConvertKit).